How Anxiety Affects Women

 How to help your wife with her anxiety:

 If your wife attends therapy, ask and see if you can tag along.
 Be there as a support system.
-Be sure to ask questions and inquire of what you can do to help your wife with anxiety.
+Be sure to ask questions and inquire about what you can do to help your wife with anxiety.
 If your wife is not comfortable with the idea, “do not be alarmed”.
 Remember, counseling is often a delicate relationship built upon trust and honesty that is special to the individual.
-Your wife may feel that you attending is breaking something in the counseling atmosphere.
+Your wife may feel that your attending is breaking something in the counseling atmosphere.
 Respect her decision.
-Call local therapist and see which can help you with understanding your spouses.
+Call a local therapist and see who can help you with understanding your spouse.

 Anxiety attacks can literally happen with no cue.
 BOOM! and when it happens it often leaves the individual devastated and in need of support.
-Be their for your wife in a patient and supportive manner.
-Do no shame her for something that she can not control or for something that she is working to overcome.
+Be there for your wife in a patient and supportive manner.
+Do not shame her for something that she can not control or for something that she is working to overcome.